 Do ceramic cups get hot when heating them up?

-Both ceramic and porcelain mugs are great options for coffee lovers.
-If you prefer something for everyday use, ceramic mugs are a great option.
-On the other hand, if you want something that has a more elegant touch to it, opt for porcelain mugs instead.
+On the other hand, if you want something that has a more elegant touch to it, porcelain mugs are the best choice.